catalyzeio/paas-onboarding-docs/deploying_your_first_app/environment_name.md

 ### Step 2: Name your environment

 The environment name is the name by which you wish to call your specific app deployment.
-It is possible for you to have multiple deployments of the same app such as development, QA, production etc. So you could have your environment name be `my_awesome_app_prod` or `My Awesome App-Production` .
+It is possible for you to have multiple deployments of the same app such as development, QA, production, etc. So you could have your environment name be `my_awesome_app_prod` or `My Awesome App-Production` .
 There are no constraints (as such) that we place upon what you call your app.
 We do recommend that you keep it relatively short and avoid using any special characters while naming it.
 We, internally, generate a UUID and associate that for all internal deployment identification.

 ![Name your Environment](../pics/4.name.env.png)